hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 Additionally, a user can also change the client-secret to update the authorization when the authorized user has lost the client-secret or the secret has been compromised.

-And lastly, when access to the API must be disabled, user can delete the API client credential associated with client-id and client-secret in the API Gateway.
+And lastly, when access to the API must be disabled, a user can delete the API client credential associated with client-id and client-secret in the API Gateway.

 ![Access API process](/img/user-guide-for-authorization.png "Process to authenticate and to obtain secure access ")